March Update | Super Strategies, Global Events & Staying Prepared

 Planning often becomes most visible when assets pass between generations.

-If the property was your parent’s main residence at the time of death, you may be eligible for the main residence exemption, particularly if it is sold within two years.
+If the property was your parent’s main residence at the time of death, you may be eligible for the main residence exemption — commonly if sold within two years.

-However, if the property was previously used as a holiday home or investment property, only part of the capital gain may be exempt.
+If it was previously used as a holiday home or investment property, only part of the gain may be exempt.

-Importantly, the property’s cost base resets to its market value at the date of death, not what your parent originally paid.
+Importantly, the cost base resets to the market value at the date of death — not what your parent originally paid.

 Deciding whether to keep or sell an inherited property should involve both emotional and tax considerations.